noureldinalaa/Dog_breed_classification/README.md

 Dog breed classifier using convolutional neural network(This Project is part from Udacity's deep learning nanodegree))

 ## Project Overview
 The aim of this project is giving the model an image of a dog , and the model will identify an estimate of the canine's breed .
-But if it was supplied with an image of human , the code will identify the resembling dog breed.
+But if it is supplied with an image of human , the model will identify the resembling dog breed.

 ![Sample Output][image1]